nlharri/udacity-tensorflow-free-course/README.md

 sudo pip3 install -U virtualenv
 ```

-### Create virtual environment in ./venv
+### Create virtual environment in `./venv`

 #### The --system-site-packages Option

-If you build with virtualenv --system-site-packages ENV, your virtual environment will inherit packages from /usr/lib/python2.7/site-packages (or wherever your global site-packages directory is).
+If you build with `virtualenv --system-site-packages ENV`, **your virtual environment will inherit packages from /usr/lib/python2.7/site-packages (or wherever your global site-packages directory is).**

-This can be used if you have control over the global site-packages directory, and you want to depend on the packages there.
-If you want isolation from the global system, do not use this flag.
+This can be used if you have control over the global site-packages directory, and you want to depend on the packages there. **If you want isolation from the global system, do not use this flag.**

 If you need to change this option after creating a virtual environment, you can add (to turn off) or remove (to turn on) the file no-global-site-packages.txt from lib/python3.7/ or equivalent in the environments directory.